 In this article, we’ll explain what A/B testing is, why it matters for product managers, and how product teams should plan and run a test.

 - A/B testing (also known as split testing) compares two different versions of something in order to determine which one drives the best results.
 You can test color changes or even the entire user interface.

-- Multivariate testing (MVT) is similar to A/B testing and also aims to identify the best performing version of the feature, but it includes multiple variables and compares multiple versions of the feature.
+- Multivariate testing (MVT) is similar to A/B testing and also aims to identify the best-performing version of a feature, but it includes multiple variables and compares multiple versions of the feature.